-Figures 1 and 2 illustrate the location of the subject property and its neighbour to the north, both on the northerly edge of the Town of Fergus on the east side of St. David Street North/Highway #6.
-The 968 St. David Street North property is relatively flat agricultural cropland with a wetland component in the southeasterly corner.
-The farmhouse is located approximately 30 metres from the St. David Street/Highway #6 right-of-way.
+Figures 1 and 2 illustrate the location of the subject property and its neighbour to the south on the northerly edge of the Town of Fergus on the east side of St. David Street North/Highway #6.
+The farmhouse is located approximately 40 metres from the Highway right-of-way.